kmf-lab/steady-state-stack/README.md

 With built-in telemetry features, Steady State provides real-time insights into your services' performance.
 This embedded observability enables quick identification and resolution of bottlenecks, facilitating continuous optimization and improvement of service quality.

-## Vision for the Future

-The journey of Steady State is just beginning.
-Our vision extends beyond the current capabilities to include:

-- **Integration with Cloud Services**: Making it easier to connect with and leverage the power of popular cloud platforms.
-- **Automated Development Tools**: Speeding up the development process with automatic code generation for actor and channel scaffolds.
-- **Cross-Machine Telemetry**: Expanding observability to cover distributed system deployments, providing a holistic view of your service's performance across different environments.

 ## Commitment to the Community

 Steady State is not just a framework; it's a commitment to the future of resilient service development.
 We're building a community of developers, contributors, and users who share a passion for creating reliable, high-performance services with Rust.
 Join us on this exciting journey to shape the future of service development.